 We are going to repeat a version of the do-it-yourself winter botany course that we first offered last winter.
-You will be able to learn to identify common trees and shrubs in winter by visiting our self-guided tour at Crellin Park (Chatham).
-The course will be given in three installments.
-Each segment will have an introductory video and learning materials.
+You will be able to learn to identify common trees and shrubs in winter by visiting our self-guided tour at Crellin Park and adjacent PS21 land (Chatham, NY).
+The course is in three installments, and each segment has an indexed introductory video and associated learning materials.
 Crellin Park is a public town park open to all; and PS21 welcomes visitors.
 Unlike last winter, we are putting up the flagging for all three installments at the same time.
 We thank the Town of Chatham and PS21 for their collaboration on this.

 This is a course to help you identify woody plants in Winter.
 It has an on-line, digital component and a set of field materials for you to visit in person.
 So, download or view the below course materials and then head out to Crellin Park (directions here) or adjacent PS21 (and here) and start visiting the trees!